Breast augmentation: Therapy

 Breast augmentation via autologous fat grafts allows the oncological breast surgeon to consider conservative breast surgery procedures that usually are precluded by the presence of alloplastic breast implants, e.g. lumpectomy, if cancer is detected in an implant-augmented breast.
 In previously augmented patients, aesthetic outcomes cannot be ensured without removing the implant and performing mastectomy.
 Moreover, radiotherapy treatment is critical to reducing cancerous recurrence and to the maximal conservation of breast tissue; yet, radiotherapy of an implant-augmented breast much increases the incidence of medical complications – capsular contracture, infection, extrusion, and poor cosmetic outcome.

 Post-cancer breast reconstruction

 After mastectomy, surgical breast reconstruction with autogenous skin flaps and with breast implants can produce subtle deformities and deficiencies resultant from such global breast augmentation, thus the breast reconstruction is incomplete.
 In which case, fat graft injection can provide the missing coverage and fullness, and might relax the breast capsule.
 The fat can be injected as either large grafts or as small grafts, as required to correct difficult axillary deficiencies, improper breast contour, visible implant edges, capsular contracture, and tissue damage consequent to radiation therapy.

-Bodily injuries

-Various female wrestlers are acknowledged to have obtained bodily injuries which resulted from breast implant-related injuries.
+The patient

+Psychology

+The psychological studies Body Image Concerns of Breast Augmentation Patients (2003) and Body Dysmorphic Disorder and Cosmetic Surgery (2006) indicate that women who seek breast-augmentation surgery usually have a mental-health background that features treatments of psychotherapy, who suffer many occurrences low self-esteem and of psychological depression, in comparison with the general population of women.
+Moreover, women who sought breast augmentation also suffered body dysmorphia, which is an extreme dissatisfaction and preoccupation with perceived physical defects in her personal appearance, which misperceptions often lead to significant impairment of her mental ability to function socially.

+Post-operative patient surveys about the mental health and the quality of life of the women, reported improved physical health, physical appearance, social life, self-confidence, self-esteem, and satisfaction with sexual functioning.
+Furthermore, most of the women reported long-term satisfaction with their breast implants; some despite having had medical complications that required surgical revision, either corrective or aesthetic.
+In Denmark, 8.0 percent of breast augmentation patients had a pre-operative history of psychiatric hospitalization.

+Women bodybuilders

+The Cosmeticsurgery.com article They Need Bosoms, too – Women Weight Lifters (2013) reported that women weight-lifters have resorted to breast augmentation surgery to maintain a feminine physique, and so compensate for the loss of breast mass consequent to the increased lean-body mass and decreased body-fat consequent to lifting weights.